Stats & Training

 Magneton is meant to evolve into Magnezone.
 At 465 BST, the stats aren't there for competitive play yet.
 Pre-evolution Pokemon rarely hold up against fully evolved threats.

-Base 70 Speed is workable — faster than some, slower than many.
-On offense, Magneton is a special attacker with base 120 Sp.
+Base 70 Speed is workable.
+Faster than some, slower than many.
+On offense, Magneton is a mixed attacker with base 60 Attack and 120 Sp.
 Atk.
 Defensively?
 Enough bulk to take a hit or two.
 Best used as a cannon.

 One of the original 151, Magneton has appeared in 21 games — nearly every mainline game.
 From Red & Blue through the latest titles, it's rarely been left out of a regional Pokedex.